-Many of the features of Webmaster Tools can help you identify potential problems.
+Many of the features of Search Console can help you identify potential problems.
 For example:

-- If Google detects malware on your site, we'll notify you on the Webmaster Tools home page, and send a message to your Message Center.
+- If Google detects malware on your site, we'll notify you on the Search Console home page, and send a message to your Message Center.
 (To ensure that you're notified quickly, you can have your Message Center messages forwarded to your email account.)

 In addition to monitoring your site regularly, we also recommend the following:

 - Choose good passwords.
-The Gmail guidelines are helpful.
+The Google account guidelines are helpful.

 - Pick third-party content providers very carefully.
 If you're considering installing an application provided by a third party, such as a widget, counter, or ad network, be sure to exercise due diligence.
 Ad space is often syndicated to other parties who are not known to the website owner.
 While there are many great third-party content on the web, it's also possible for providers to use these applications to push exploits, such as dangerous scripts, towards your visitors.
 Make sure the application is from a reputable source.
 Do they have a legitimate website with support and contact information?
 Have other webmasters used the service?